 → to dance attendance on, to do everything in your power to please somebody or to make their life as easy as possible: Sometimes I can’t stand my husband- although he is an adult man, he still needs someone to dance attendance on him.

-→ to be in attendance, to take part in some important, often very official event: Some important ministers was in attendance on this conference.
+→ to be in attendance, to take part in some important, often very official event: Some important ministers were in attendance at this conference.

 → to take attendance, to check, for example at the beginning of the classes at school, if all students from the list are present: Our professor always takes attendance at the very beginning, so then he knows who was late.

-Incorrect spelling, explanation: the word is a noun created form the verb attend, which can be explain as take part in, be somewhere, for example, on a party, meeting, event, etc. by adding the suffix -ance, that is very helpful while creating nouns from verbs.
+Incorrect spelling, explanation: the word is a noun created from the verb attend, which can be explained as take part in, be somewhere, for example, on a party, meeting, event, etc. by adding the suffix -ance, that is very helpful while creating nouns from verbs.
 Taking it under consideration, it is definitely mistaken to turn a into e, as there is no such word as

 attendence; attendance is the only correct spelling.